Mitesh0101/MongoDB/README.md

   max: 5000      // Max 5000 documents
 })
 ```
-When a capped collection hits its limit, it just deletes the oldest records automatically to make room for new ones.
-Perfect for system logs!
+I found that when a capped collection hits its limit, it automatically deletes the oldest records to make room for new ones, making it ideal for system logs.

 ---

-Happy learning! 👩‍💻👨‍💻
+This journey into MongoDB has been very productive so far.
+I'm excited to keep building and refining my skills! 👩‍💻👨‍💻